GEO-IASS/Soft-Computing-Course/Assignment - 1/ReadMe.txt

-Bayes’ Decision Theory and it’s Practical Implementation on Satellite Images
+Bayes’ Decision Theory and it’s Practical Implementation on Satellite Images which are IR